FAQ - Frequently Asked Questions

 Q: How do I ensure my document or manuscript is copyright protected?

-when material is created and there is NO registration system for copyright in Australia - so as soon as you have written your book
+Copyright protection is free and applies automatically, in Australia, when material is created and there is NO registration system for copyright in Australia.

-(whether hand written, typed, digitally stored etc.), you are automatically the copyright owner of that work, of that book.
+you are automatically the copyright owner of that work, that manuscript, that book.

-and also that your privacy will be respected in regard to any personal details or information you provide us in the course of our dealings with you.
+Furthermore, we assure you that your privacy will be respected in regard to any personal details or information you provide us in the course of our dealings with you.

 Contact us